Specify Dependency Analysis Scope dialog

-Use this dialog box to define the scope for the search of dependencies or nullable elements.
-The contents of the dialog boxes slightly differ depending on the type of analysis.
+Use this dialog to define the scope for the search of dependencies or nullable elements.
+The contents of the dialogs slightly differ depending on the type of analysis.

 Include test sources

 Inspect the test sources included in the analysis scope.